plutov/packagemain/22-logging-in-go-using-logrus-pkg/README.md

 }
 ```

-As you can see we didn't do anything yet, but we already produced some logs to `stdout` :)

-it's very important to understand that logs can be sent not only to `stdout`, but also to files, `stderr` or somewhere else.
+It's very important to understand that logs can be sent not only to `stdout`, but also to files, `stderr` or somewhere else.
 I'll be using `stdout` only, assuming that later some logs aggregation software will pick up logs from there (for example logstash, fluentd, etc.).

 Using the logrus we can set where we want to send the logs output.